 Fighting Fraud Checklist

-Reducing health care fraud is a collaborative effort between Blue Cross and Blue Shield of Oklahoma (BCBSOK), its providers and its members.
+Reducing health care fraud is a collaborative effort among Blue Cross and Blue Shield of Oklahoma (BCBSOK), the providers with whom we contract and our members.
 BCBSOK offers these tips to help you fight health care fraud:

 - Understand your own benefits and scope of coverage.

-- Review all Explanation of Benefits (EOB) forms.
+- Review all Explanation of Benefits (EOB) statements.
 Make sure the exams, procedures and tests billed were the ones you actually had with the provider who treated you.
+Download Understanding Your EOB .

 - Understand your responsibility to pay deductibles and copayments, and what you can and cannot be balanced billed for once your claim has been processed.